Shield-Cyber/ShieldCyber-REST-API/README.md

 # Default Creds
 - admin/admin

-To change default password look at example.env file
+To change default environment variables look at 'example.env' file and rename to '.env' after options have been set.

 API Endpoints that **CAN** be added, only a small subset have been added at this point in time. https://greenbone.github.io/python-gvm/api/api.html